Post-inflationary production of particle Dark Matter: Hilltop and Coleman-Weinberg inflation

 Lines for different values of $\yc$ from~\cref{Eq:eq to plot 2} are shown as discontinuous inclined lines on $(\Trh, \mc)$ plane in log-log scale in~\cref{Fig:CDM_Yield_Decay-GH}.
 These lines actually correspond to $\chi$ being produced from the decay of inflaton and also producing the total \cdm~density of the present-day universe. \cref{Fig:CDM_Yield_Decay-GH} actually shows how the permissible region which is shown as white region on $(\Trh, \mc)$ plane, varies with benchmarks.
-Bounds on this plane are from: the largest permissible value of $\lO$ and $\yc$ from stability analysis of~\cref{Table:GH_stability} (forest green-colored stripe at the top of the plot and cyan-colored wedge-shaped region at the left-top of the plot for `GH-BM1', while orange-colored stripe at the top of the plot and pink-colored wedge-shaped region at the left-top of the plot for `GH-BM2'), BBN temperature: $\Trh\gsim 4 \unit{MeV}$ (gray colored horizontal stripe at the bottom of the plot), and Ly-$\alpha$ bound from~\cref{Eq:Lyman-alpha-bound}: $\Trh\gsim (2 m_\phi)/\mc$ (region shaded with red color for `GH-BM1' and green color for `GH-BM2') and the maximum possible value of $\mc=m_\phi/2$ (vertical stripe at the right, shaded with yellow color for `GH-BM1' and black color for `GH-BM2').
-The allowed range of $\yc$ shown by inclined, discontinuous lines passing through the white unshaded region, is $ 10^{-8} \gsim \yc \gsim 10^{-17}$ (for $446.08 \GeV \lsim \mc \lsim 1.03\times 10^{13}\GeV$) for `GH-BM1' and $ 10^{-8.5} \gsim \yc \gsim 10^{-17}$ (for $2783.64 \GeV \lsim \mc \lsim 7.36\times 10^{12}\GeV$) for `GH-BM2'.
+Bounds on this plane are from: the largest permissible value of $\lO$ and $\yc$ from stability analysis of~\cref{Table:GH_stability} (neon blue-colored stripe at the top of the plot and purple-colored wedge-shaped region at the left-top of the plot for `GH-BM1', while deep neon blue-colored stripe at the top of the plot and cyan-colored wedge-shaped region at the left-top of the plot for `GH-BM2'), BBN temperature: $\Trh\gsim 4 \unit{MeV}$ (gray colored horizontal stripe at the bottom of the plot), and Ly-$\alpha$ bound from~\cref{Eq:Lyman-alpha-bound}: $\Trh\gsim (2 m_\phi)/\mc$ (region shaded with green color for `GH-BM1' and red color (line) for `GH-BM2') and the maximum possible value of $\mc=m_\phi/2$ (vertical stripe at the right, shaded with yellow color for `GH-BM1' and orange color for `GH-BM2').
+The allowed range of $\yc$ shown by inclined, discontinuous lines passing through the white unshaded region.
+While the allowed range of $\yc$ are nearly the same for both chosen benchmark values, the range of $\yc$ for `\cw-BM2' is narrower.
+For example, $\yc\sim 10^{-3.8}$ is not allowed for `\cw-BM2' but permissible for `\cw-BM1'.
+The allowed range of $\mc$ for $3.1738\times 10^{-6} \GeV \lsim \mc \lsim 1.0297\times 10^{13}\GeV$ for `GH-BM1' and $2.7836 \times 10^{-6}\GeV \lsim \mc \lsim 7.3621\times 10^{12}\GeV$ for `GH-BM2'.